fatma-elshall/DEPI_gradution_project/README.md

 # DEPI_gradution_project
 # Store sales data analysis

-Analysis for a big store in united satates  that distributes various products to multiple countries both inside and outside the United States.
+Analysis for a big store in united satates  that distributes various products to multiple states and cities.

 #Team members:
 The project is created by :